 varied cast of musicians, including as part of the re-formed Stooges.

-will be his debut in these parts.
-And ahead of his trip to Shanghai, he spoke to us from his home in San Pedro, California.
+Ahead of his trip to Shanghai, he spoke to us from his home in San Pedro, California.

 This is going to be your first visit to China.
 Is it somewhere that's been on your tour radar for a while?